scenarioo/scenarioo/developer.readme.md

 # Developer Guide

-How to build, test, start, configure and browse the Scenarioo Viewer Web app locally, please refer to the [Developer Guide](Developer Guide)
+How to build, test, start, configure and browse the Scenarioo Viewer Web app locally: please refer to the [Developer Guide](Developer Guide)